monarch-initiative/cookiecutter-monarch-ingest/README.md

 This will start an interactive session to fill in the project details.

-Once the project is created, you can update the project to the latest version of the template by running:
+Once the project is created, you can keep it up to date by occasionally running the following command in the project directory:

 ```bash
 cruft update